Just back from… Brush Creek Branch

 Brush Creek took their culinary program to the next level (and beyond!) with this year’s opening of The Farm.
 The Farm is its own complex that includes the Cheyenne Club restaurant, a swanky cocktail bar and lounge, creamery, greenhouse, bakery, distillery, spirit vault, cellar, and event space.
 Oh, and they raise their own American wagyu!
 It doesn’t get any more farm-to-table than this.

 Hidden beneath the Cheyenne Club restaurant is a maze of tunnels housing a speakeasy, the spirit vault, cellar, and several cozy tasting rooms.
 The collection is truly one of a kind, and the expertise of the staff who oversee it is unsurpassed.
-Again, driving down the two lane highway through southern Montana you would never in a million years dream that this exists here!
+Again, driving down the two lane highway through southern Wyoming you would never in a million years dream that this exists here!
 I visited The Farm on my last night at the ranch and even after experiencing everything else that the ranch had to offer, this still instilled a complete sense of awe.
 Dinner at the Cheyenne Club is included with your stay at Brush Creek Ranch.

 During the daytime guests can visit the bakery and creamery or try your hand at a culinary class.
 Special events abound throughout the year, whether it’s a dinner with the winemaker or a special release party, so if your dates are flexible it’s always worth checking what’s on the calendar while planning your trip.